MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 ### If you don't have a Partner Center account

-Use an MSA account to register with the Microsoft Edge program, by following the steps in the article [Register as a Microsoft Edge extensions developer][DeveloperRegistration].
+Use an MSA account to register with the Microsoft Edge program, by following the steps in the article [Register as a Microsoft Edge extension developer][DeveloperRegistration].<!-- = create-dev-account.md-->  You can use your GitHub account to create an MSA account.

-### If you have a Partner Center commercial account
+### If the Primary Owner of your Partner Center account isn't an MSA account

+For a Partner Center account to manage Microsoft Edge add-ons, the Primary Owner of the Partner Center account must be an MSA account.

-If the primary owner of a Partner Center account isn't an MSA account, the Partner Center account is a Partner Center _commercial_ account.
+If the primary owner of a Partner Center account isn't an MSA account:

 1. Use the MSA account which corresponds with your Partner Center commercial account to sign in to your Partner Center commercial account.